Skip to main content

 For Expats?

 If you are an expat who is planning to move to or spend time in Switzerland, then it naturally makes sense to go through the hurdles of opening a Swiss bank account.
-Not only will it give you access to the numerous advantages (discussed below), but it will also make your life much easier while actually living in Switzerland.
+Not only will it give you access to the numerous advantages (discussed below), but it will also make your life much easier if you decide to move to Europe.

 It is certainly possible to get by for a period in Switzerland without having your own Swiss bank account, but expect to pay high fees and encounter technical difficulties along the way.
 Furthermore, if you are physically in Switzerland, you may as well take the opportunity to open a coveted Swiss account more easily in person than go through the arduous process of opening one online.